esprof/tirewire-docs/source/includes/connectionscenter/commonservice/_getconnectionbyid.md

 HasTires | boolean | Has tires
 HasWheels | boolean | Has wheels
-HasMiscProducts | boolean | Has miscellaneous products (accessories, etc)
+HasMiscProducts | boolean | Has miscellaneous products (accessories, etc) MappingPackageID | int | Tire Library mapping package ID (-1 if not set or unsupported)